Aspen’s housing authority board violated open meetings law

 In a March 4 letter to City Manager Sara Ott, then-APCHA executive director Mike Kosdrosky asked for a $50,000 raise and represented that the board supported his request in a Feb.
 19 executive session.

-But that executive session was improperly noticed because it did not indicate that the topic of discussion was a personnel matter, according to Jeff Roberts, executive director of the Colorado Freedom of Information Coalition.
+But that executive session violated open meetings law because the announcement did not include specificity and citation that the topic of discussion was a personnel matter, according to Jeff Roberts, executive director of the Colorado Freedom of Information Coalition.

-“(The agenda notice) is to give the public an idea of what they are talking about and it also provides a guardrail for the board to not get off topic,” he said.
+“(The announcement) is to give the public an idea of what they are talking about and it also provides a guardrail for the board to not get off topic,” he said.
 “It’s difficult for the public to know what’s going on and this a reason to be skeptical.”

 According to state statute, a local public body may discuss authorized topics in executive session only if it cites the legal basis for the executive session and announces to the public the “particular matter” to be discussed with as much specificity as possible without compromising the reason for the executive session.